LM1997610/SDS-II/README.md

 ## Statistical Methods in Data Science II

-Here homeworks and final project for SDS II - a.y 2023-24
+Here homeworks and final project for SDS II - A.Y.
+2023-24